-N. Backflow prevention by reduced pressure principle check valve backflow prevention assemblydevice - inspection and maintenance.
+M. Backflow prevention by reduced pressure principle check valve backflow prevention assemblydevice - inspection and maintenance.
 A permittee shall inspect each check valve device at least monthly when the well is operating. have each reduced pressure principle backflow prevention assembly (RP) inspected and tested by a person qualified by the manufacturer at the time of installation, repair, or relocation, and at least on an annual schedule thereafter.
-A malfunctioning RP check valve device shall be repaired or replaced within 30 days of discovery, and use of all wastewater supply lines associated with the RP-check valve device shall cease until repair or replacement has been completed.
+A malfunctioning RP check valve device shall be repaired or replaced within 30 days of discovery, and use of all wastewater supply lines associated with the RP check valve device shall cease until repair or replacement has been completed.
 Copies of the inspection and maintenance records and test results for each RP check valve device associated with the backflow prevention program for the previous year shall be submitted to the department annually in the monitoring reports due by May 1.

-O. Supply well protection.
+N. Supply well protection.
 With the exception of monitoring wells, all wells located within the land application area of a dairy facility shall have a surface pad constructed in accordance with the recommendations of Subsection G of 19.27.4.29 NMAC and a permanent well cap or cover pursuant to Subsection I of 19.27.4.29 NMAC.
+[20.6.6.21 NMAC - N, 01/31/2011; A, 12/31/2011]

 20.6.6.22 ADDITIONAL OPERATIONAL REQUIREMENTS FOR DAIRY FACILITIES DISCHARGING TO AN EVAPORATIVE WASTEWATER DISPOSAL SYSTEM: Impoundment evaporative capacity - wastewater and wastewater/stormwater combination.
 A wastewater or combination wastewater/stormwater impoundment shall be operated and maintained for the purpose of disposing of wastewater or both wastewater and stormwater by evaporation.
 A permittee shall manage wastewater or combination wastewater/stormwater impoundments to maintain the capacity and two feet of freeboard as required by Subsection D of 20.6.6.17 NMAC.
+[20.6.6.22 NMAC - N, 01/31/2011]

-20.6.6.23 GROUND WATER MONITORING REQUIREMENTS FOR ALL DAIRY FACILITIES: A. Monitoring wells - required locations.
-A permittee shall monitor ground water quality hydrologically downgradient of each source of ground water contamination: wastewater, stormwater, and combination wastewater/stormwater impoundments, and fields within the land application area.at the dairy facility with at least one hydrologically upgradient and two hydrologically downgradient wells.
-Monitoring wells shall be located pursuant to this section in a location that is protective of the well to detect an exceedance(s) or a trend towards exceedance(s) of the ground water standards at the earliest possible occurrence, so that source control or abatement may be implemented as soon as possible within a reasonsable period of time.
+20.6.6.23 GROUND WATER MONITORING REQUIREMENTS FOR ALL DAIRY FACILITIES:

+A. Monitoring wells - required locations.
+A permittee shall install a sufficient number of monitoring wells at appropriate depths and locations to monitor ground water quality upgradient of the dairy facility and hydrologically downgradient of each source of ground water contamination: wastewater, stormwater, and combination wastewater/stormwater impoundments, and fields within the land application area.
+Monitoring wells shall be located pursuant to this section in a location that is protective of the well and to detect an exceedance(s) or a trend towards exceedance(s) of the ground water standards at the earliest possible occurrence, so that source control or abatement may be implemented as soon as possible.